Preston Support Group

 About this group

 Please join the Preston Endometriosis UK support group by firstly registering using your email address.
-Then please drop an email to Kath at PrestonGroup@endometriosis-uk.org and she will send further information about the group to you,
+Then please drop an email to Emily or Kia at PrestonGroup@endometriosis-uk.org or join our facebook support group page and further information about the group can be sent to you.
+Please note there can be delays in replying to emails.

 General Session Information